zolrath/wemux/README.md

   wemux passes commands it doesn't understand through to tmux with the correct socket setting.

-  `wemux list-sessions` is the same as entering `tmux -S /tmp/wemux list-sessions`
+  `wemux list-sessions` is equivalent to entering `tmux -S /tmp/wemux-host list-sessions`

 ## Short-form Commands